 CoSO was established by Student Senate and the Graduate Student Assembly to oversee the recognition of student groups on the Pittsburgh campus.
-The committee is chaired by the Student Body Vice President for Organizations, and is made up of fifteen graduate and undergraduate students.
+The committee is chaired by the Student Body Vice President for Organizations, and is made up of up to fifteen graduate and undergraduate students.

 CoSO helps to support student organizations by:

 - Making decisions on granting student government recognition to new student groups on campus

 - Re-recognizing existing student organizations once every academic year

 - Supporting and advocating for the needs of student organizations to student government, the Office of Student Activities, and the broader University administration

 The University Center Allocation Board (UCAB) is charged by Student Government to develop a formal selection process, review applications for recognized student organization space in the Jared L. Cohon University Center and East Campus Garage, and make recommendations to the Jared L. Cohon University Center and Student Affairs staff regarding the assignment of student organization offices/spaces.